content-left-bg.png

 Note: This CARA guideline does not include the use of electrical gardening or motorised gardening equipment.

 Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. science investigation, experiments and activities) must comply with the requirements of all CARA guidelines appropriate to the activity.
+Curriculum activities encompassing more than 1 CARA guideline (e.g. science investigation, experiments and activities) must comply with the requirements of all CARA guidelines appropriate to the activity.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.